rzippo/nancy-playground/syntax.md

 ## Comments ✅

-Lines that start with `//` are comments and are ignored.
+Lines that start with `//` or `%` are comments and are ignored.

 ```
 // This is a comment
+% This is also a comment
 ```

+> Fun thing, `%` is not documented.
+> It is used heavily in the PhD Thesis of Guidolin--Pina, though.

 ## Types ✅